Wildst/dnd/dm/Dragon of Icespire Peak/README.md

 It took them hard work and some loss of life but 4 heroes, together with a 5th who helped them along the way managed to survive the threats and get rid of this dragon.

 ## The current party
+### Arkerun
+* Draconic Sorcerer
+* Half-Elf

+Started adventuring with his older brother, but some events split them up.
+Who knows if and when they get reunited.

 ### Copper
 * Thief rogue
 * Tiefling